Top ▲

 « Hide More detailed introduction go icon to follow link

 Sodium channels are voltage-gated sodium-selective ion channels present in the membrane of most excitable cells.
-Sodium channels comprise of one pore-forming α subunit, which may be associated with either one or two β subunits [12]. α-Subunits consist of four homologous domains (I-IV), each containing six transmembrane segments (S1-S6) and a pore-forming loop.
+Sodium channels comprise one pore-forming α subunit, which may be associated with either one or two β subunits [23]. α-Subunits consist of four homologous domains (I-IV), each containing six transmembrane segments (S1-S6) and a pore-forming loop.
 The positively charged fourth transmembrane segment (S4) acts as a voltage sensor and is involved in channel gating.
-The crystal structure of the bacterial NavAb channel has revealed a number of novel structural features compared to earlier potassium channel structures including a short selectivity filter with ion selectivity determined by interactions with glutamate side chains [16].
-Interestingly, the pore region is penetrated by fatty acyl chains that extend into the central cavity which may allow the entry of small, hydrophobic pore-blocking drugs [16].
+The crystal structure of the bacterial NavAb channel has revealed a number of novel structural features compared to earlier potassium channel structures including a short selectivity filter with ion selectivity determined by interactions with glutamate side chains [34].
+Interestingly, the pore region is penetrated by fatty acyl chains that extend into the central cavity which may allow the entry of small, hydrophobic pore-blocking drugs [34].
 Auxiliary β1, β2, β3 and β4 subunits consist of a large extracellular N-terminal domain, a single transmembrane segment and a shorter cytoplasmic domain.
+Pharmacological targeting of voltage-gated sodium channels has long been a cornerstone of clinical treatment for a range of conditions.
+Classical sodium channel blockers, many of which act by occluding the central pore, are widely used as local anesthetics, antiarrhythmic agents, and anticonvulsants [12].
+More recently, suzetrigine, a highly selective Nav1.8 inhibitor, received FDA approval for the treatment of acute post-operative pain [27,43].

 The nomenclature for sodium channels was proposed by Goldin et al., (2000) [20] and approved by the NC-IUPHAR Subcommittee on sodium channels (Catterall et al., 2005, [5]).